natekostovska/Cypress-End-To-End_ExerciseOnlineProject/README.md

 # Cypress-End-To-End_ExerciseOnlineProject

 ---------------------------------------------------------------------------------------------
-For running all tests 3 terminals should be open at same time
+For running all tests 2 terminals should be open at same time

+- To run only DB tests Terminal 1 and 3
+- To run only Tasks tests Terminal 2 and 3
+- To Terminate batch job for Terminal 1 or Terminal 2 -> CTRL+C -> Y

 --------------------------------------------------------------
 Terminal 1:
 Command for DB tests